freqtrade/freqtrade/docs/data-download.md

 !!!
 Note
     While this method uses async calls, it will be slow, since it requires the result of the previous call to generate the next request to the exchange.

-!!!
-Warning
-    The historic trades are not available during Freqtrade dry-run and live trade modes because all exchanges tested provide this data with a delay of few 100 candles, so it's not suitable for real-time trading.

-!!!
-Note "Kraken user"
-    Kraken users should read [this](exchanges.md#historic-kraken-data) before starting to download data.

 ## Next step

-Great, you now have backtest data downloaded, so you can now start [backtesting](backtesting.md) your strategy.
+Great, you now have some data downloaded, so you can now start [backtesting](backtesting.md) your strategy.